 In the context of a cultural or tourist trip, young people may spontaneously decide that they wish to enter into a limited working relationship and also use other education facilities in the respective country.
 Working Holiday Programmes were set up to meet the relevant demands and enable young people between 18 and 30 to finance their (holiday) stay abroad – at least to some extent – themselves, gather practical vocational experience in another country and benefit from the local educational facilities.
 Employment and education are thus not the primary reason for travelling abroad but are as such an incidental benefit.
 Under these programmes, young people may thus gather professional experience abroad and acquire/improve foreign language skills, which are important aspects when starting a career.
-Another objective is promoting young people’s understanding of other countries and cultures.Austria has already signed the relevant agreements with New Zealand, Korea, Hongkong and Japan; Working Holiday Programmes with other countries are currently being prepared.
+Another objective is promoting young people’s understanding of other countries and cultures.Austria has already signed the relevant agreements with New Zealand, Korea, Hongkong, Japan and Israel.
+The agreement with Israel will start on 16 May 2017.
+Working Holiday Programmes with other countries are currently being prepared.